 Project background

 Australia’s meat processing workforce is made up of an estimated 54,000 people, who contribute $3.5bn annually to the Australian economy.
-The AMP Training Package went through a series of small changes between2015 – 2020 to meet specific industry needs.
+The AMP Training Package went through a series of small changes between 2015 – 2020 to meet specific industry needs.
 While carrying out this work, it became apparent that the entire training package required a review to meet the updated priorities in the Training Package Development and Endorsement Process Policy and Training Package Standards.

 A full review was proposed and is now being completed in several stages to minimise disruption to current apprenticeships and ongoing training and workforce development.
 Stage one, completed in 2022, focused on the qualifications, skills sets and units that describe general safety, quality assurance and leadership skills for meat processing, which included some of the Certificate III and IV qualifications.
 The next stage of this broader project will look at the remaining Certificate III qualifications and the accompanying units of competency and skill sets.